arnodelorme/wp15/docs/workflow.md

 Run the group-level analysis on all subjects together and add the calibrated noise.

-This would also be another moomemnt to test and compare the average of the `group-merged` and the `group-all` data.

     ./pipeline.sif input+derivatives group-all
     ./addnoise.sif group-all noise group-with-noise